Sukarth/CS_PROJECT_FINAL/README.md

 This is a GitHub repository for my LCOM.e project.

-Further documentation is available in the pdf file.
+Further documentation is available in 'Documentation.pdf'.